2024 Melnick Annual Symposium

 1:15 PM - 2:30 PM

-This panel will explore the realities, expectations, and concerns surrounding the use of technology in Alternative Dispute Resolution.
-From efficiency gains to ethical dilemmas, they’ll examine the potential impact and the challenges of continuing to integrating tech into conflict resolution processes.
+Moderated by Robyn Weinstein, this panel brings together Giuseppe De Palo, Felix Steffek, Noam Ebner, and Colin Rule to explore the realities, expectations, and concerns surrounding the use of technology in Alternative Dispute Resolution.
+From efficiency gains to ethical dilemmas, the speakers will examine both the potential advantages and the challenges of continuing to integrate technology into conflict resolution processes.

 2:45 PM